Last updated on July 10th, 2021 at 08:49 am

 Technical debt arises in enterprise assets through the effects of two classes of drivers: obsolescence and decision-making.
-When technologies advance, or new technologies arise, or laws or regulations evolve or are introduced, existing assets or assets under development can sometimes be left behind.
+When technologies advance, or new technologies arise, or laws or regulations evolve.
+Existing assets or assets under development can sometimes be left behind.
 That’s how obsolescence produces technical debt.
-Debt driven mainly by decision-making is more difficult to describe, but anything that biases decisions away from strictly rational results presents risk.
+Debt driven mainly by decision-making is more difficult to describe.
+But anything that biases decisions away from strictly rational results presents risk.
 Three cognitive biases likely have strong effects on technical debt formation and persistence.

 Managing debt driven principally by obsolescence isn’t difficult, but I’ll leave that topic for another time.
 For now, let’s focus on decision-making.
 Already widely accepted is the contribution of engineering decisions to technical debt formation.
-Indeed, many believe that all — or most — technical debt arises as a result of faulty decisions by engineers.
-While some engineering decisions are indeed faulty, the current scale of technical debt is so large as to create doubt about the idea that the only decisions contributing to technical debt formation are engineering decisions.
+Indeed, many believe (in my view, incorrectly) that all or most technical debt arises from faulty decisions by engineers.
+Some engineering decisions are indeed faulty.
+But the current scale of technical debt is so large that faulty engineering is unlikely to account for it all.
 Investigating how resource allocation decisions might contribute to technical debt formation is certainly worthwhile.

-In this post, I propose three examples illustrating how resource allocation decisions might contribute to technical debt formation and persistence.
-Each example illustrates how people make faulty decisions while believing they’re proceeding objectively and rationally.
+In this post, I offer three examples illustrating how resource allocation decisions might contribute to technical debt formation and persistence.
+Each example shows how people make faulty decisions while believing they’re proceeddecision makering objectively and rationally.
 In each case, what causes the problem is a phenomenon called cognitive bias, though each example in this post illustrates the action of a different cognitive bias.

-The cognitive bias known as loss aversion, first identified by Amos Tversky and Daniel Kahneman [Kahneman 1984], is the tendency to prefer options that avoid losses to options that lead to gains that are equivalent or even greater.
-A decision-maker affected by loss aversion bias might conclude that it’s better to not lose $5 than to find $5 or even $10.
-In this way, loss aversion skews decisions so as to favor options that enable the enterprise to protect or enhance existing revenue streams, even if that decision causes increases in operating expenses.
-And this bias has effect even if the increases in operating expenses exceed the value of whatever revenue that decision protected.
+Amos Tversky and Daniel Kahneman were the first to identify the cognitive bias known as loss aversion [Kahneman 1984].
+It’s the tendency to favor options that avoid losses in preference to options that lead to equivalent or even greater gains.
+A decision maker affected by loss aversion bias might conclude that not losing $5 is better than finding $5 or even $10.
+In this way, loss aversion skews decisions in favor of options that enable the enterprise to protect or enhance existing revenue streams.
+And it skews decisions in this way even if those decisions cause increases in operating expenses.
+This bias has effect even if the increases in operating expenses exceed the value of whatever revenue that decision protected.

 Retiring technical debt usually entails deferring revenue in the short term, for two classes of reasons.
-First, we must turn the attention of some part of the engineering organization to debt retirement, instead of whatever they were doing.
-Assuming that they would have been working on maintaining or enhancing existing products or services, this redirection of their attention can lead to reducing or deferring revenue.
-Second, during the debt retirement operation, some work might require short-term interruptions of revenue streams, for the purpose of installing or testing the assets that are being revised for debt retirement purposes.
+First, we must turn the attention of some part of the engineering organization to debt retirement.
+Assuming that they would have been working on maintaining or enhancing existing products or services, this redirection can lead to reducing or deferring revenue.
+Second, during the debt retirement operation, some work might require short-term interruptions of revenue streams while the work is underway.

-Thus, debt retirement efforts often do reduce revenue — or reduce revenue increases — in the short term, and some decision-makers can perceive that effect as a loss.
+Thus, debt retirement efforts often do reduce revenue—or reduce revenue increases—in the short term.
+Some decision makers can perceive that effect as a loss.

 Since these long-term effects of debt retirement are ongoing, their impact on the enterprise can be significant.
-But unless one is experienced with dealing with the consequences of technical debt, recognizing the value of retiring technical debt can be difficult.
-When loss aversion is in play, intuitive comparisons of the effects of (a) a short-term revenue loss or delay to (b) a long-term benefit of debt retirement are biased in favor of not retiring technical debt.
+But unless one is familiar with dealing with the consequences of technical debt, recognizing the value of retiring technical debt can be difficult.
+When loss aversion is in play, intuitive comparisons of the effects of (a) a short-term revenue loss or delay to (b) a long-term benefit of debt retirement favor development and maintenance over retiring technical debt.

 Insulating decisions about debt retirement from the effects of loss aversion bias requires objective mathematical modeling of revenue losses and operating cost benefits for all options under consideration.
 Those models must also account for uncertainty, which makes them inherently ambiguous.
 And that leads us to consider our next cognitive bias, the ambiguity effect.